alank90/creative-writer/README.md

 ### Project Overview

-This repository offers a streamlined solution for deploying local LLM applications, utilizing the Llama-2-7B model as its backbone, yet it's fully adaptable to any LLM framework.
+Take from the [article](https://medium.com/@xriteshsharmax/quick-and-simple-setting-up-your-first-local-llm-project-c08bde3bb921),  this repository offers a streamlined solution for deploying local LLM applications, utilizing the Llama-2-7B model as its backbone, yet it's fully adaptable to any LLM framework.
 It serves as a prototype for a creative writer application, generating articles from user-defined topics.
 Its core functionality—prompt-based response generation from the LLM—enables the development of a tons of applications by simply altering the prompts.

 ---